madsters/krachmacher.fileupload/README.md

 sudo apt-get install apache2 php ffmpeg
 ```

+Then you have to activate file_uploads in php-settings or it won't work.

 ## Attention
 In the PHP-File in line 33: This is just the standard apache2 path.
 When you have your own path you have to adjust this.
 Also in both shell scripts there just standard paths I thought they're good.
 You can edit it for yourself.